1988 Summer Olympics Album: One Moment in Time

 1988 Summer Olympics Album: One Moment in Time (titled as just One Moment in Time for some releases) is a compilation album that was released to coincide with the 1988 Summer Olympics in Seoul, South Korea.
-The album was released on August 30, 1988, by Arista Records.
-The album features songs by some of the most popular artists at the time of the album's release, including the title track, "One Moment in Time" by Whitney Houston.
+It was released on August 30, 1988, by Arista Records and features songs by some of the most popular artists at the time of the album's release, including the title track, "One Moment in Time" by Whitney Houston.